Knowing who rides

 Why is this important?

-With DILAX you can measure and evaluate the passenger flows in your network.
-Various local data sources turn into the basis for decisions about investments, expansions, products and changes that have so far been based primarily on speculative assumptions.
-Well-founded insights into passenger flow pay off in every respect: for the people, for the operator and for the city.
+With DILAX, you can monitor and evaluate the passenger flow in your network.
+A range of local data sources becomes the basis for decisions about investments, expansions, products, and changes that were previously based primarily on guesswork.
+The well-founded insights into passenger flow pay off in every respect: for the passengers, agencies, and the city.